-Is my child support obligation limited to the table amount in the Federal Child Support Guidelines?
+Is my child support obligation limited to the table amount in the Child Support Guidelines?

-Special and extraordinary expenses typically include childcare, health related expenses and extracurricular activities (if extraordinary considering the talent of the child, the cost of the program, the amount of the expense, the spouses’ incomes and the amount of child support being paid).
+Special and extraordinary expenses typically include childcare, health related expenses and extracurricular activities (if extraordinary considering the talent of the child, the cost of the program and the amount of the expense considering the spouses’ incomes and the amount of child support being paid).

 Do I have to pay for my children’s university education?